Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Reflection Functions/Reflection Functions.md

 - `method` - The classes' instance method to call from.
 - `args` - An optional parameter, the arguments from the classes' instance method, if it includes one.

+Examples:
+> Recreates the rating percent by calling the `floorDecimal()` instance method.
+From the `CoolUtil` class through the `backend` library package, it uses two arguments.
+The first argument rounds down the value, while the second argument specifies how many fractions of the number to display.
 ```lua
 function onUpdatePost(elapsed)
      local ratingPercent = getProperty('ratingPercent') * 100